The image

 troostite

 TURNEAUREITE Ca5(AsO4,PO4)3 ClThe arsenate analogue of Chlorapatite.
-The Ca5 analogue of Hedyphane.

-beta-willemite nom erroné appliqué a une variété trouvée à Franklin-Sterling Hill et fluorescente en jaune ;
+Beta-willemite nom erroné appliqué a une variété trouvée à Franklin-Sterling Hill et fluorescente en jaune ;

 Certains échantillons de Brandtite fluorescents en vert OC devraient leur fluorescence à la willemite associée ;

-WOLLASTONITE-1A CaSiO3From the White Knob quarry in the San Berardino Mts.
+WOLLASTONITE CaSiO3From the White Knob quarry in the San Berardino Mts.
 CA, remarkable examples of orange or yellow-orange fluorescing wollastonite SW in blocky sections with orange-red fl. calcite SW and also red-fluorescing feldspar (species unidentified) of unusually high brightness.
 Information and help from Howard Brown and Lyman Hayes.
 Activator: Mn with Pb as coactivator??
 Activator: probably Mn2+ substituting to Ca2+; also Fe3+ and Cr3+ found (Gaft).

 XONOTLITE Ca6Si6O17(OH)2